Relintai/pandemonium_engine_docs/03_usage/03_3d/05_lights_and_shadows.md

 ### Shadow filter quality

 The filter quality of shadows can be tweaked.
-This can be found in Project Settings -> Rendering -> Quality -> Shadows.
+This can be found in Project Settings -&gt; Rendering -&gt; Quality -&gt; Shadows.
 Pandemonium supports no filter, PCF5 and PCF13.

 ![](img/shadow_pcf1.png)